Personal Time Management

 TIME LOG TECHNIQUES

 Time tracking with a time log is much more than a boring exercise in book keeping.
 If you approach it right, it will become a very effective time management learning tool.
-A few minutes of writing and analyzing your time and activity logs will eliminate many hours of wasted time.
+A few minutes of writing and analysing your time and activity logs will eliminate many hours of wasted time.

 EMBRACE THE REALITY OF YOUR PERSONAL TIME

 Unless this has already happened to you before, your time log is more than likely to surprise you.
 You will see how much time is wasted in many unexpected ways.
-Often it appears that the busier you feel the more time is wasted.
+Often, it appears, that the busier you feel the more time is wasted.

 PREPARING AND WRITING YOUR TIME LOG